Dissecting the molecular mechanisms of cellular heterogeneity controlling infection-associated development in plant pathogenic fungi

 Introduction

-Clonal microorganisms display cellular heterogeneity at the transcriptional level, to survive under unfavourable conditions or differentiate into specialised structures.
+Clonal microorganisms display cellular heterogeneity at the transcriptional level, to survive under unfavorable conditions or differentiate into specialized structures.
 This is the basis of antibiotic and fungicide resistance, but very little is known about how cellular heterogeneity originates and operates in the infection biology of agricultural fungi.

 Background